Baldur's Gate: Tales of the Sword Coast: Gameplay

 In addition, if the player had completed the original game, the expansion features the option of loading a save game of their player character and their party, placing them within the new settlement of Ulgoth's Beard, where most of the quests begin.

 Plot

 Setting

 Baldur's Gate: Tales of the Sword Coast takes place around the same time of the original game, and within the same region of Faerûn.
-The expansion adds a number of new locations, including the small town Ulgoth's Beard, a mysterious island in the Trackless Sea, the Isle of Ice, and the ruins of Durlag's Tower.
+The expansion adds a number of locations, including the small town Ulgoth's Beard, a mysterious island in the Trackless Sea, the Isle of Ice, and the ruins of Durlag's Tower.
 While it provides additional side quests, these do not impact the original game's main story, especially if it is ongoing.